NotLawson/battlestats/README.md

 While we can't just query for a user's custom fleets, we are able to find our own custom fleets.
 This will be similar to getting league rankings, as we will periodically log into a user account to grab current fleets.
 These fleets can be then uploaded and discussed.

-It should also be able to indentify different fleet types (such as 2a2r) and suggest different strategies based on it, aswell as calculating the damage per turn using the [BattleTabs Damage](insert google sheets link) Table by HeavenlySome.
+It should also be able to indentify different fleet types (such as 2a2r) and suggest different strategies based on it, aswell as calculating the damage per turn using the [BattleTabs Damage](https://discord.com/channels/770955477215084554/770955477215084556/1360054020613472438) Table by originally by HeavenlySome (fixed up by me).

 I also want to be able to associate fleets with replays.
 This way we can include a win rate as well as average reveal and shot stats from different matches.
 This allows us to get to my ulitmate goal: The fleet creator.